drewsmug/basics/README.md

  * Clone this repo and add your answers to the answer.txt file in each sub-subdirectory.
+ * Optionally add any feedback you have to the feedback.txt file.
- * Commit your answers and send a pull request to submit them.
+ * Commit your changes and answers and send a pull request to submit them.

 Answer as many questions as you like.
 Use any resource you like to help you answer the questions.